braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 ### Asset Management

-Upload campaign assets to the Media Library directly from your campaign using a simple drag-and-drop interface.
+Upload campaign assets to the Braze Media Library using a simple drag-and-drop interface.

-This new workflow makes it easy to upload a file, copy its URL, and paste directly into your HTML.
+This new workflow makes it easy to upload a file and copy/paste its URL directly into your HTML.

-We've also added support for additional file types, including Fonts (.ttf, .woff, .otf, .woff2), SVG images (.svg), Javascript (.js), and CSS (.css) files.
+We've also added support for additional file types, including Fonts (`.ttf`, `.woff`, `.otf`, `.woff2`), SVG images (`.svg`), Javascript (`.js`), and CSS (`.css`) files.

+{% alert tip %}
-Uploading files to campaigns will ensure they are cached on mobile devices in case your message is shown while a user has a poor internet connection.
+Adding files to a campaign's asset list will ensure they are available on mobile devices even if a user has a poor internet connection.
+{% endalert %}

 ### Syntax Highlighting